sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ##### <a name='HandleConcatenationFileref'>Handle a Concatenated Fileref</a>
 In some cases, a fileref refers to a concatenated list of flat files, such as "('file1.txt' 'file2.txt' ..)".
-A GET request to the content endpoint for this kind of fileref downloads the content of all the flat files in the concatenation list.
+A GET request to the content endpoint for this type of fileref downloads the content of all the flat files in the concatenation list.
 ```
   GET /compute/sessions/{sessionId}/filerefs/{fileref}/content
 ```
-A PUT request on the content endpoint for this kind of fileref uploads content to the first file in the concatenation list.
+A PUT request on the content endpoint for this type of fileref uploads content to the first file in the concatenation list.
 ```
   PUT /compute/sessions/{sessionId}/filerefs/{fileref}/content
 ```
 In some cases, a fileref refers to a concatenated list of directories, such as "('dir1' 'dir2' ...)".
-A GET request on the content endpoint for this kind of fileref returns a list of all members in all directories in the concatenation list.
+A GET request on the content endpoint for this type of fileref returns a list of all members in all directories in the concatenation list.
 ```
  GET /compute/sessions/{sessionId}/filerefs/{fileref}/content